ayartsev7/terse-mock/README.md

   });
 });
 ```
+This also can be useful for debugging purposes to examine all calls fo mocked functions in sut.
 ## Automatic spies
-The module automatically creates spies for functions from mock return values added by `tmock` and `tset` (except functions from return values of other functions).
-Calls to spied functions get to call log and can be analyzed with `tinfo`.
+terse-mock automatically creates spies for js functions found in values passed to `tmock` and `tset`.
+Calls to this functions get to call log and can be analyzed with `tinfo`.
 ```javascript
 test('automatic spies demo', () => {
   // ARRANGE